edwin170/downr1n/README.md

     --boot              this boot the device.

-    --dont-restore      this will avoid the restore using futurerestore, this can be used if you wanted only create the boot files
+    --dont-restore      this will avoid the restore using futurerestore, this can be used if you wanted only create the boot files. example: --downgrade 14.3 --dont-restore

     --fixBoot           that will boot the device using fsboot